-I didn’t think I could love macaroni and cheese any more than I already do until I tried this fried version.
-You could say that anything tastes great deep fried, just try my favorite fish and chips recipe!
-Fried macaroni is pretty much brilliant, though and now I’m hooked!
+I didn’t think I could love macaroni and cheese any more than I already do until I tried this fried mac and cheese.
+It’s true anything tastes great fried, just try my favorite fish and chips recipe or fried zucchini!

 This is one of those recipes that I always feel should be started with a disclaimer: “I can not be held responsible for excessive calorie intake!”
 But boy, is it delicious.
 Perfectly crispy and cheesy fried macaroni balls with a flavorful breadcrumb topping.
-Definitely not a “light” dish, but 100% worth the indulge!
+Definitely 100% worth the indulge!

 How to Make Fried Mac and Cheese

-1. NOODLES.
+- Cook noodles.
 Cook the macaroni noodles according to directions on package.
-Drain and rinse with cold water.
-Then set aside.
+Drain, rinse with cold water and set aside.

-2. SAUCE.
-In a pan, melt the butter over medium-heat.
-Then sprinkle in flour and whisk together.
-Cook for about 2 minutes.
-Add in warmed milk and whisk until there aren’t any lumps.
-Cook until the sauce thickens, about 2 minutes.
+- Sauce.
+In a pan over medium-heat melt butter.
+Whisk in flour and cook for about 2 minutes.
+Add in warmed milk, whisk until there aren’t any lumps then cook until the sauce thickens, about 2 minutes.
 Remove pan from heat and stir in cheese until melted and smooth.
-Then pour cheese over the noodles and stir to combine.
-Pour mixture into a shallow pan and refrigerate for 2 hours, so that it sets up enough to form into balls.
+Add noodles and stir to combine then pour mixture into a shallow pan and refrigerate for 2 hours, so that it sets up enough to form into balls.

-3. FORM.
-Use your cookie dough scoop to form the balls and then place on a lined cookie sheet and freeze (overnight is good).
+- Form.
+Use your cookie dough scoop to form the macaroni mixture inot balls and then place on a parchment paper lined cookie sheet and freeze (overnight is good).
 You want them nice and frozen.

-4. COAT.
+- Coat.
 In a shallow bowl, whisk together 1 egg and 1 Tablespoon of milk.
 Mix breadcrumbs and seasoning together and place in a shallow bowl.
-Dip the macaroni balls into egg wash and then cover with breadcrumb mixture.
+Dip the macaroni balls into egg wash and then cover with bread crumbs mixture.

-5. FRY.
-Heat oil in a large pot to 350°F and fry the mac and cheese balls until they are golden brown and cooked through, about 5 minutes.
+- Fry.
+Heat oil in a large pot to 350°F and fry the mac and cheese bites until they are golden brown and cooked through, about 5 minutes.
 Turn them halfway to evenly brown.
 Remove and set on baking sheet lined with paper towels.
-Serve them with a little marinara sauce (or ketchup) and enjoy while warm!
+Enjoy while warm!

 Favorite Dipping Sauces